11. Matrices and other arrays#

 ## [2,] 2 4 6

-The elements are consumed in a column-major manner.
+The elements were consumed in the column-major order.

 array(1:6, dim=6)